-During the year, Contact Energy demonstrated a high level of environmental performance and a high level of administrative performance with their resource consents held for Ahuroa B Gas Storage facility.
+During the year, Contact demonstrated a high level of environmental and administrative performance with respect to their resource consents held for Ahuroa B Gas storage facility.

-In similarity to SPS, there was also ongoing consultation between the Council and Contact Energy throughout the monitoring period to liaise around matters of interest.
+In similarity to SPS, there was also ongoing consultation between the Council and Contact throughout the monitoring period to liaise around matters of interest.

-For reference, in the 2016-2017 year, consent holders were found to achieve a high level of environmental performance and compliance for 74% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 21% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2017-2018 year, consent holders were found to achieve a high level of environmental performance and compliance for 76% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 20% of the consents, a good level of environmental performance and compliance was achieved.

-In terms of overall environmental and administrative compliance performance by Contact Energy over the last several years, this report shows that the consent holder's performance remains at a high in the year under review.
+In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance remains at a good or high level.

-This report includes recommendations for the 2017-2018 year.
+This report includes recommendations for the 2018-2019 year.